What is Datashader?#

 Datashader turns even the largest datasets into images, faithfully preserving the data’s distribution.

-Datashader is an open-source Python 2 and 3 library for analyzing and visualizing large datasets.
-Specifically, Datashader is designed to "rasterize" or "aggregate" datasets into regular grids that can be viewed as images, making it simple and quick to see the properties and patterns of your data.
+Datashader is an open-source Python library for analyzing and visualizing large datasets.
+Specifically, Datashader is designed to “rasterize” or “aggregate” datasets into regular grids that can be analyzed further or viewed as images, making it simple and quick to see the properties and patterns of your data.
 Datashader can plot a billion points in a second or so on a 16GB laptop, and scales up easily to out-of-core, distributed, or GPU processing for even larger datasets.

 To illustrate how this process works, we will demonstrate some of the key features of Datashader using a standard “big-data” example: millions of taxi trips from New York City, USA.
 First let’s import the libraries we are going to use and then read the dataset.

-Here you can see that we have a variety of columns with data about each of the 10 million taxi trips here, such as the locations in Web Mercator coordinates, the distance, etc. With datashader, we can choose what we want to plot on the
+Here you can see that we have a simple columnar dataset with x and y dropoff locations (in Web Mercator coordinates) for each of the 10 million taxi trips included; other columns were skipped during loading.
+With Datashader, we can choose what we want to plot on the

 y axes and see the full data immediately, with no parameter tweaking, magic numbers, subsampling, or approximation, up to the resolution of the display: